YosefLab/Compass/docs/_sources/user-guide.rst.txt

 Compass User Guide
 ==================

-Welcome to the user guide for Compass, if you haven't already installed Compass visit `the install guide </install>`__.
+Welcome to the user guide for Compass, if you haven't already installed Compass visit :doc:`the install guide <install>`.

 .. toctree::
    :maxdepth: 1